 Consistent with the foregoing principles and regulations, Purdue University Calumet offers the following guidelines for the use of facilities at Purdue University Calumet.

-Some University facilities where official University activities are carried out and which are not open public fora are available for use by reservation, subject to availability.
+Some University facilities that are not open to the public may be reserved, subject to availability.
 Reasonable charges or deposits may be imposed to ensure that exterior and interior locations are left in their original condition at the conclusion of the events.

 Statement of Responsibility for Individuals Sponsoring Events: